-During Term Time the Drop In Service will be available Monday - Friday, 12:30pm - 1:30pm.
+During Term Time the Drop In Service is available Monday - Friday, 11am - 3pm.
 Students can meet with an Adviser to have a quick chat about their issue/circumstances.
 Students should report to the Information Desk on Level 1 of the Student Guidance Centre to access the Drop In Service.
 Drop In is on a first come first served basis, with sessions lasting approx. 20mins.